Los Angeles Child Support Attorney

 This formula is based on:

-- Amount of time the child spends with the non-custodial parent
+- Amount of time the child spends with the non-custodial parent: Time-sharing arrangements significantly impact the calculation, with more time potentially leading to reduced payments.

-- Living situations considering other children living with either parent
+- Living situations considering other children living with either parent: If the parent has other children to support, this will be considered.

 Whether you are the custodial or non-custodial parent, our Los Angeles child support attorneys offer helpful counsel to make certain that your child’s rights and interests are protected.